nizard-melliti/Nizard_Melliti_20210712_FL/Week_2/week_2_journak.md

 This has brought some changes especially in the Cell object at the initialization of a cell.
 During my next session I will build on this architecture with the TDD methodology.

 22/07/2021 :
 I used the TDD approach.
 With my version of the generator that returns a random state object I am stuck for the unit test.
 Either my code is not testable because it returns a random object, or I'm testing the wrong thing.
 For the next session I will have to find a way to test my state generation class differently.

+23/07/2021 :
+It is very complicated to test classes and methods that return random values.
+I had to create a get_state method which returns the state's value.
+This method doesn't fit the Tell Don't Ask principle.
+It is only used to test if what I am building randomly is what is expected.